How Long is Drug Rehab?

 Intensive Outpatient Program (IOP)

-Whether you complete residential rehab first or jump right into it after completing a medical detox program, an Intensive Outpatient Program (IOP) is often the next natural step in the addiction treatment process.
+You can start with residential rehab or go straight into it after medical detox.
+An Intensive Outpatient Program (IOP) is usually the next step in not struggling with addiction.

 IOP can last anywhere from a few weeks to six months or so.
-If you enroll in IOP, you’ll live at home or at a sober living home and go to the treatment center several times a week.
-You’ll spend several hours each day in treatment at the facility, so although you may choose to work part-time or go to school, your schedule and availability will likely be dictated by IOP.
+You will visit the behavioral health center several times a week.
+You will spend several hours each day in treatment at the facility.

 Outpatient Rehab

-Many people want or need further treatment after they complete higher levels of care, such as residential rehab or IOP.
+Many people want or receive treatment after finishing higher levels of care, like residential rehab or IOP.
 In these instances, outpatient treatment is an ideal solution.
-Depending on your needs, you’ll spend more or less time in outpatient rehab.
-Outpatient programs can also vary greatly, in that they may last just a few weeks or more than a year.
+Outpatient treatment programs can also vary greatly, in that they may last just a few weeks or more than a year.

 Extended Care Programs for Addiction

-After completing the above stages of addiction treatment, many people also choose to continue receiving support while they return home and adjust to long-term sobriety.
+After finishing the stages of addiction treatment, many people choose to keep getting support.
+This helps them as they return home and adjust to long-term sobriety.
 Extended care programs vary greatly and can provide different amounts of structure depending on what you need.

-Peer recover programs offer certified peer recovery support services, including weekly and bi-weekly support sessions, 24/7 access to live recovery support services, and family support.
+• Peer recovery programs offer certified support.
+They offer weekly or bi-weekly sessions, along with 24/7 access to live recovery support.
+They also provide services for families.

 Common Types of Drug Rehab Programs

-Most often, the addiction treatment process occurs in several different episodes, such as detox, rehab, sober living, and aftercare services.
+The addiction treatment process usually happens in several steps.
+These steps include detox, rehab, sober living, and aftercare services.
 The most common types of drug rehab programs are:

-That’s not to say that a 30-day or 60-day drug rehab program won’t work, but research shows good outcomes are contingent on adequate treatment length.
-Most people need at least 90 days of continuous treatment to maintain positive outcomes.2
+A 30-day or 60-day drug rehab program can work.
+However, research shows that better results depend on a longer treatment length.
+Most people need at least 90 days of continuous treatment to maintain positive outcomes.

 Establishing Realistic Expectations for Drug Rehab

-If you or a loved one is enrolling in a drug rehab program, it’s essential that you must have realistic expectations for drug rehab and the treatment process.
-Here are three important things to keep in mind.
+If you or a loved one is joining a drug rehab program, it’s important to have realistic expectations.
+Understand the drug rehab and treatment process.

 • The treatment process is fluid.
 This means your addiction treatment program will change with your ongoing needs.
 Consequently, you and your loved ones must remain open to the process, keeping in mind that things won’t always be black and white.

 • Recognizing your limitations will help you make wise treatment decisions.
-If you are considering several different drug rehab options, you may also want to recognize any limitations you have, such as financial ability, health insurance benefits, time, or the type of drug rehab programs available in your area if you are unable to travel for treatment.
+If you are looking at different drug rehab options, consider your limitations.
+Think about your finances, health insurance, and time.
+Also, check the types of rehab programs near you if you cannot travel for treatment.

 With these things in mind, here are some of the pros and cons of 30, 60, and 90-day drug rehab programs.